artemkv/artemkv.github.io/supervised_learning.md

 - In case of regression, the complexity of the model is "measured" by number and magnitude of the coefficients
 - **L1 regularization** adds the sum of absolute values of the coefficients to the error
 - **L2 regularization** adds the sum of squared values of the coefficients to the error
-- L1 regularization can yield sparse models (i.e. models with few coefficients); Some coefficients can become zero and eliminated.
+- L1 regularization can yield sparse models (i.e. models with few coefficients); Some coefficients can become zero and eliminated (essentially, the model does feature selection).
 Lasso regression uses this method
 - L2 regularization will not yield sparse models and all coefficients are shrunk by the same factor (none are eliminated).
 Ridge regression and SVMs use this method
 - We can adjust regularization by `lambda` to favor a simple model (large `lambda`) or a complex model (small `lambda`)
 - Alternatively, consider **Locally Weighted Regression**: a method that performs a regression around a point of interest using only training data that are "local" to that point